Alien Contact Site Mission

 The device can be destroyed by all weapons other than melee weapons.

-An Artefact Site and Alien Colony is officially declared as destroyed on the destruction of the Synonium Device, no matter what fate befalls the X-COM aquanauts after that.
+An Artefact Site and Alien Colony is officially declared as destroyed on the destruction of the Synomium Device, no matter what fate befalls the X-COM aquanauts after that.

 Finding the Device

-The Synonium Device is housed in a very distinct matte black hall with a central elevator shaft as depicted in the first image above.
-The second picture shows the chamber where the Synonium Device is stored on the upper-most level.
+The Synomium Device is housed in a very distinct matte black hall with a central elevator shaft as depicted in the first image above.
+The second picture shows the chamber where the Synomium Device is stored on the upper-most level.
 The device itself is a pedestal with two rotating rings.